Thunder & Lightnings

 General Description

 RAF Waddington is located East of Waddington village, between the A607 and A15, 3 miles South of Lincoln in Lincolnshire.
-"Waddo", as it is popular known, is home to No.34 Expeditionary Air Wing, the RAF's ISTAR (Intelligence, Surveillance, Target Acquisition & Reconnaissance) centre, consisting of 13 Squadron (Reaper), 14 Squadron (Shadow R.1), 39 Squadron (Reaper - none actually based at Waddington though), 51 Squadron (RC-135W Rivet Joint) and 54(R) Squadron (ISTAR training on all based types - no airframes of their own really though their badge has appeared on the E-3s in the past alongside the 8 Squadron badge) as well as various entirely ground-based supporting units and squadrons.
-The Red Arrows are also now based here.
-Vulcan XM607 of 'Black Buck' Falklands fame is preserved on the station and normally parked near the viewing area - at the time of writing, however, it is elsewhere on the station having some restoration work carried out on it.
+"Waddo", as it is popular known, is home to the Royal Air Force Aerobatic Team - the Red Arrows and is also the RAF's ISTAR (Intelligence, Surveillance, Target Acquisition & Reconnaissance) centre, with flying units consisting of 13 Squadron (Reaper drones), 14 Squadron (Shadow R.1), 31 Squadron (Protector drones), 51 Squadron (RC-135W Rivet Joint) and 54(R) Squadron (ISTAR training on all based types - no airframes of their own really though their badge has appeared on the E-3s in the past alongside the 8 Squadron badge) as well as various entirely ground-based supporting units and squadrons.
+Vulcan XM607 of 'Black Buck' Falklands fame is preserved on the station and used to be parked near the viewing area - at the time of writing, however, it is elsewhere on the station having some restoration work carried out on it.

 RAF Waddington viewing locations